Best German City Names: 200+ Historic & Imaginary Ideas

 Mainz

-Where Johannes Gutenberg invented the printing press around 1440, revolutionizing human communication and knowledge distribution
+Where Johannes Gutenberg developed movable-type printing around 1440, changing how books and knowledge spread

 Wismar

-Hanseatic port city whose Gothic brick churches and warehouses demonstrate the wealth and power of medieval Baltic trade networks
+Hanseatic port city whose Gothic brick churches and warehouses show the wealth of medieval Baltic trade networks

 Potsdam